mindspore-ai/docs/install/mindspore_ascend_install_source_en.md

 ## Version Update

-Using the following command if you need update MindSpore version.
+Using the following command if you need to update the MindSpore version.

 - Update Online